gelftheshot/sorting_algorithms/README.md

 The `quick_sort` function is the main function that calls the `quick` function, which performs the actual sorting.
 The `Lomuto_part` function is used to partition the array around the pivot.

-## Next Steps

-- Improve the efficiency of the sorting algorithm.
-- Add error handling for edge cases.
-- Implement user-friendly input and output methods.

-GitHub Copilot: # Shell Sort Algorithm
+Shell Sort Algorithm

+100-shell_sort.c
-This repository includes a C implementation of the Shell Sort algorithm.
+this file includes a C implementation of the Shell Sort algorithm.

 ## Overview of the Code